ricoloic/CrunchyDL/README.md

 2. Use PNPM to install the packages `pnpm i`

-3. Put the ffmpeg binaries in the ffmpeg folder and the mp4decrypt binaries in the mp4decrypt folder.
+3. Put the ffmpeg binaries in the ffmpeg folder and the shaka packager in the shaka folder.

 4. To run dev run `pnpm dev:electron` when on linux or mac, for windows use `pnpm dev:electron:win`